 Furthermore, you will need an address in Canada for this account as well, so make sure that you don’t start the process unless you have sorted out where you are going to live.
 Thankfully for many non-residents, Canada’s taxes are some of the easiest to navigate anywhere, so you don’t need to feel any stress about your taxes once it comes time to take care of that.

 6. Moving Your Possessions to Canada

 Moving to a whole different country can seem really complicated when you start considering how to move your possessions.
-It can be costly to move all your furniture and your things, so you might need to think about moving without your large items.
+It can be costly to move all your furniture and your things.
+Therefore, you might need to think about moving without your large items.
 There are many rentals that rent with furniture included if that appeals to you.

 If you are going to move all your items, you will want to use sea freight for the move.
-This will save you a lot of money, but the downside is that it will take about two months for your items to arrive.
-Airfreight is another option for your items, and it is much faster, but it is billed out by weight and volume which adds to the cost.
+This will save you a lot of money.
+Although, the downside is that it will take about two months for your items to arrive.
+Airfreight is another option for your items.
+Also, it is much faster, but it is billed out by weight and volume which adds to the cost.